celgra/node-course/README.md

   11. Intro to ES6 Promises
   12. Advanced Promises
   13. Weather App With Promises
-3. Web Servers and Application Development
+3. Web Servers and Application Development **Completed on 12/4/2016**
+  1. Hello Express
+  2. Creating a Web Server
+  3. Rendering Templates with Data
+  4. Advanced Templating
+  5. Express Middleware
+  6. Adding Verison Control (Git)
+  7. Setting Up Github & SSH Keys
+  8. Deploying Your Apps
+  9. Adding a New Feature and Deploying
+4. Testing Your Applications